 Many first-year students also contribute to the Freshman Plays by serving as lighting and sound board operators, assistant stage managers and running crew members.
 Opportunities to serve in this way are announced and processed through the Mermaid Players.
 There are also many student produced and directed theatrical productions which are announced through the year, most particularly the season of "Lab Shows" which customarily occupy our studio theatre (the Cubiculo) through the month of April.

 THE DANCE THEATRE GROUP

-Dickinson College is also a member of the American College Dance Festival Association.
+Dickinson College is a member of the American College Dance Festival Association.
 Each year, members of our Dance Theatre group travel off-campus for four days of master classes and performances at the regional American College Dance Festival.
 Students have performed at these festivals in both the adjudicated and informal concert formats.
-We have attended ACDFA festivals hosted by Virginia Commonwealth University, the University of Kentucky, Cornell University, North Carolina State University, and Pennsylvania State University.
+We have attended ACDFA festivals hosted by Virginia Commonwealth University, the University of Kentucky, Cornell University, North Carolina State University, The College at Brockport and Pennsylvania State University.

 THE MERMAID PLAYERS

 Named after a college landmark (a weather-vane which sits above our oldest building, Old West) the Mermaid Players are a co-curricular student organization which co-produces a season of theatrical performances with the department of Theatre and Dance.
 The "MPs" also produce a season of "Lab Shows" each spring and collaborated with the department in selecting and staffing each theatrical production.
 They are an active social organization as well, arranging weekly Green Room lunches production parties and other social events through the year.